Martina Arroyo: Musical career

 After having made her Met debut, Arroyo moved to Europe where she began to appear in roles with minor opera houses in 1959.
 While performing in Italy of that year she met her future husband, professional violist Emilio Poggioni.
 The marriage ended in divorce and she later was married to Michel Maurel until his death in 2011.
 Over the next several years Arroyo worked mostly in Europe in mostly smaller roles, failing to land the larger name-making roles.
 Those larger parts which she did get were mostly in more obscure works.
-During 1961 and 1962 she went back and forth between Europe and the Metropolitan Opera frequently, with her roles at the Met during this period being in Richard Wagner's The Ring Cycle and in reprises of Don Carlo.
-Her roles in the Ring included the Third Norn and Woglinde in Götterdämmerung, Woglinde in Das Rheingold, Ortlinde in Die Walküre, and the Forest Bird in Siegfried.
+During 1961 and 1962 she went back and forth between Europe and the Metropolitan Opera frequently, with her roles at the Met during this period being in Wagner's Ring cycle and in reprises of Don Carlo.
+Her roles in the Ring included Woglinde in Das Rheingold, Ortlinde in Die Walküre, the Forest Bird in Siegfried, and the Third Norn and Woglinde in Götterdämmerung.

 In 1963 Arroyo's first major break came when she was offered a contract to join the Zurich Opera as a principal soprano.
 She made her debut there in the title role of Verdi's Aida where she was received enthusiastically.
 She continued to sing regularly at that opera house through 1968.